rwieruch/react-library/README.md

 ### CSS Modules instead of Styled Components

 - Make _/library_ work with CSS Modules instead of TypeSript.
 The crucial file that needs to work is _/library/src/Data/Item/index.js_ with its _theme_ and _offset_.
 So injecting CSS from the outside needs to work (_theme_) and setting dynamic values (_offset_) should work too.

+### NPM Link

+- Use NPM linking, so that /library can be used like a library in /demo, but without installing it via npm.